akeneo/pim-api-docs/content/apps/using-oauth2.md

 ::: warning
 You must **store the access token securely**.
-If you need to ask for a new one, you have to go through the same steps and be manually granted a new access token by the PIM user.
+If you need to ask for a new one, you have to go through the same steps and wait for the PIM user to manually grant you a new access token.
 :::

 ::: info